Look2College Handbook

 1

-To get the career you want in the future, you’ll need education after high school.
-This might be:
+To get the career you want, you will need education after high school.

 What careers have you considered?